The rules around inherited IRAs are different for spouse and non-spouse beneficiaries.

 An inherited IRA is an individual retirement account (IRA) you open when you’re the beneficiary of a deceased person’s retirement plan.
 Most types of IRAs or workplace retirement plans can be transferred to an inherited IRA, including traditional, Roth, SIMPLE, and SEP IRAs, as well as 401(k) plans.

-Open your own inherited IRA.
+Action: Open your own inherited IRA.

 Take the cash